Felix Afena-Gyan reacts to AS Roma's defeat to AC Milan

-• AS Roma lost 2-1 to AC Milan who are second on the Serie A table

-• Roma now occupies the 4th position on the Serie A table after matchday eleven

-Ghanaian teenager, Felix Afena-Gyan, is disappointed in AS Roma’s matchday eleven defeat to AC Milan on Sunday, October 31, 2021.
+Ghanaian forward Felix Afena-Gyan has expressed disappointment in AS Roma's defeat to AC Milan in the Serie A on Sunday, October 31, 2021.

-Zlatan Ibrahimovic’s 400th league goal ensured that the Rossoneris beat AS Roma at the Stadio Olimpico with Ivorian international Franck Kessie scoring the decisive goal on the day.

-Afena-Gyan who came in as a second-half substitute to replace Henrikh Mkhitaryan said he was disappointed that they couldn’t win the game.
+The 18-year-old sensation made his second appearance with the senior team, following his impressive display against Cagliari on his debut, after coming on to replace Henrik Mikhitaryan in the 46th minute.

+Roma lost the game 2-1 at home, after a Zlatan Ibrahimovic-inspired performance ended Jose Mourinho 43 home games unbeaten run.

 "Difficult game last night.
 Thanks to the fans for their amazing support.
 We will bounce back," Gyan wrote on Twitter after the game.